MostDeadDeveloper/BatiBot-The-Discord-Bot/README.md

 ### I reccomend you do this everytime you are finished coding for the day.
 That way we can track past and present versions of your work, utilizing Github's version control system.

 # Step 4 : Do this part if you have finished something and want to "submit your final answer".
-- Go to github and make a pull request.
+- Go to github and make a pull request and compare your forked branch to my main repository.

 -  Note : A pull request is where we evaluate and finalize your submitted work, and make any possible changes.
 In the industry, this process is also known as "code review".